Designs with materials from CLIP STUDIO ASSETS

 1. Approach

-To bring our designs to life, the first thing is to raise the sketches, sketch our ideas.
+To bring our designs to life, the first thing is to draw up sketches, to sketch out our ideas.
 There is no wrong method here, it is just the seed that will germinate in the future.
-These are some of the sketches I will use.
+These are some of the sketches that I will use.

 - Composition -

 Composition is, let's put it this way: the art of positioning elements so that they are more attractive to the viewer.
-A good composition allows us to transmit ideas, feelings, focus attention, etc. For this reason it is advisable to put together the sketches using some composition rules.
+A good composition allows us to convey ideas, feelings, focus attention, etc. For this reason it is advisable to create sketches using some rules of composition.

-Because this (image on the left) that does not use composition logic is not the same as this other one (image on the right) that was designed following some visual systems.
+Because this (image on the left) that does not use a logic of composition is not the same as this other one (image on the right) that was thought up following some visual systems.

-If you want to know more about composition, I recommend looking at the CLIP STUDIO TIPS tutorials.
-There are many very good ones that address this topic; For my part, I have a tutorial where I talk about it:
+If you want to learn more about composition, I recommend looking through the CLIP STUDIO TIPS tutorials.
+There are many good ones that cover this topic; I have a tutorial where I talk about it:

 - Materials -

-Now, what I do after the outline is compile a list of the elements I need (if necessary) and then search for them in ASSETS.
+Now, what I do after the sketch is compile a list of the elements I need (if necessary) and then look for them in ASSETS.

-With the material I am able to go from this (left image) to this (right image), adding decorations, and in less time than if I did it manually.
+With the material I can go from this (image on the left) to this (image on the right), adding decorations, and in less time than if I did it manually.

 - Download materials -

-To get them you have to go to CLIP STUDIO ASSETS, once there we will look for what we want and download it.
+To get them, go to CLIP STUDIO ASSETS, and then search for what you want and download it.

-NOTE: To use CLIP STUDIO ASSETS, it is necessary to have a user account in CLIP STUDIO.
-Signing up is completely free.
+NOTE: To use CLIP STUDIO ASSETS, you need to have a CLIP STUDIO user account.
+Registration is completely free.

-To enter from the interface you must go to the CLIP STUDIO icon.
-In the window that appears we must go to the menu at the top right, there we must choose the ASSETS option.
+To enter from the interface, go to the CLIP STUDIO icon.
+In the window that appears, go to the menu at the top right, and choose the ASSETS option.

 2. Some designs

-In this section I will show the process I followed to create these designs using the image materials and decoration brushes from the CLIP STUDIO ASSETS materials library.
+In this section I will show the process I followed to create these designs using the image materials and decoration brushes from the CLIP STUDIO ASSETS material library.

 NOTE: The brushes and image materials used will be added at the end.

-A collage is a creative process that consists of composing a piece by joining different images, materials from different origins.
+A collage is a creative process that consists of composing a piece by joining different images and materials from different sources.
 For this first section I will show how I created a collage using only materials taken from CLIP STUDIO ASSETS.

-Additionally, I will address some tools and transformations that we can use to better match the materials to the designs we have in mind.
+In addition, I will cover some tools and transformations that we can use to better fit the materials to the designs we have in mind.

 - SKETCH -

-I start by lowering the opacity of the sketch layer, this way I can better visualize the shape without getting lost among so many lines.
+I start by lowering the opacity of the sketch layer, so I can better visualize the shape without getting lost among so many lines.

 Now, I create a folder where I place the materials on separate layers.
 The order of the layers is very important to have a smooth workflow.

-TIP: Keep a layer for each added element until you think you won't edit it anymore; After that they can be merged without major difficulty.
+TIP: Keep one layer for each added element until you think you will not edit it again; after that, they can be merged without much difficulty.

 - VECTOR LAYERS -

-I start with the two circles that surround the butterfly, to create them I use a vector layer.
+I start with the two circles surrounding the butterfly, and to create them I use a vector layer.
 Vector?
 Why vector?
-They will wonder.
-The answer is easy, due to the properties of these layers that allow us to have total control over the line.
+You might ask.
+The answer is easy, because of the properties of these layers that allow us to have total control over the line.

 We create the vector layer with the cube icon found in the list of functions in the layer window.

-If you want to know more about vector layers and what you can do with them, below is a tutorial I did talking about them:
+If you want to know more about vector layers and what you can do with them, here is a tutorial I made about them:

-Searching through the materials I found a compilation of butterflies, I downloaded it and that is the one I will use.
+Searching through the materials I found a collection of butterflies, I downloaded it and that is the one I will use.
 To add it you just have to drag it from the downloads folder to the canvas.
-To add downloaded brushes, the same process is followed, but in this case you have to drag and drop them in the “Subtools” window.
+To add downloaded brushes you follow the same process, but in this case you have to drag and drop them into the “Subtools” window.

-Some materials are designed in a vector layer, that is excellent because when transforming a vector layer we do not run the risk of losing quality and our image ending up pixelated when scaling it.
-That's another beauty of using vector layers.
+Some materials come designed in a vector layer, this is excellent because when transforming a vector layer we do not run the risk of losing quality and our image ending up pixelated when scaling it.
+That is another of the beauties of using vector layers.

 - ALIGN AND ARRANGE -

-Shortcut: A trick to select multiple layers is to use the CTRL key or mark the chosen layers with the check mark.
+SHORTCUT: A trick to select several layers is to use the CTRL key or mark the selected layers with the check mark.

-Once there we will choose the option that best suits us, there are 14 modes, but we will only focus on the six “Align” modes, these are:
+Once there we will choose the option that suits us best, there are 14 modes, but we will only focus on the six of “Align”, these are:

-In my case I will use “Align center horizontally” and “Align center vertically”.
+In my case I will use “Align to the center horizontally” and “Align to the center vertically”.

 In this official tutorial you will find information about this tool, take a look, it is a very useful tool: